-Liabilities for unpaid wages, salaries and annual leave due within 12 months are recognised in the statement of financial position.
+Liabilities for annual leave due within 12 months are recognised in the statement of financial position.
 The liability is measured at undiscounted amounts using pay rates expected to be effective when the liability is to be paid in respect of employees' services up to the reporting date.
 Related on-costs such as payroll tax are also included in the liability.